 Spices: You can omit cinnamon and cardamom if you're not a fan of them.
 Optional though they may be, the spices give it an extra kick and dimension!

-If you don’t even have that, use orange zest.
+You can also use orange zest!
 The idea is to give the Middle Eastern flavors a citrus hint that brightens up every mouthful.

 Easy Baklava Cake